Click on a Name in the resulting list to see the complete profile with photo

 The Highlands of Scotland Tour Guide Association

-provides a specialist service for coach tour operators; conference delegates; incentive groups; cruise ship operators & agents; and of course to individuals & families coming to the Highlands.
-We are nearly all based in the Highlands - the few who aren't have lived long periods here - and some of us also have specialist knowledge of the Islands including Lewis,: Orkney, and Skye.
+The Highlands of Scotland Tour Guide Association (HOSTGA) provides a specialist service for coach tour operators; conference delegates; incentive groups; cruise ship operators & agents; and of course to individuals & families coming to the Highlands.
+We are nearly all based in the Highlands – the few who aren’t have lived long periods here – and some of us also have specialist knowledge of the Islands including the Outer Hebrides, Orkney and Skye.

 HOSTGA members have undertaken training in all aspects of guiding.
 We keep our skills and knowledge sharpened with a programme of lectures and training outings in the off-season months; so we have the latest views on local culture, history, geology and architecture, as well as being up-to-date with things for visitors to see and do both within the Highlands and beyond.